ZhuEthan/liso-webserver/15-441-project-1/src/multiplexing_server/README.md

 > Yes, you may reject any header line larger than 8192 bytes.
 Note that this is different than a “Content- Length” of greater than 8192.
 Additionally, if you do reject a request, you must find and parse the next request properly for pipelining purposes

+> HTTP requests and responses can be pipelined on a connection.
+Pipelining allows a client to make multiple requests without waiting for each response, allowing a single TCP connection to be used much more efficiently, with much lower elapsed time.

 * How to switch among multiple connections?
 Now it doesn't consider a lot.

 ## Appendix